 It is important to have a high CSA score not only for safety but for the range of additional benefits that come with it.

 The primary benefits of a good CSA score can include:

-On the other hand, if your CSA scores are subpar, the Federal Motor Carrier Safety Administration (FMCSA) is likely to keep close tabs on your operations.
-This can mean a requirement for corrective action.
-In some cases, it can even lead to an Out-of-Service Order (OOSO), barring you from operating.
+On the other hand, if your CSA score is subpar, the FMCSA is likely to keep close tabs on your operations.
+Further decline leads to alert status and, eventually, an Out-of-Service Order (OOSO), barring you from operating.

 But it’s not just the government’s meddling that matters; public perception plays a role too.

 Even though some of your data is only visible to you (the carrier) and to law enforcement, much of your fleet’s safety and compliance data is publicly available for anyone to find on the CSA website—including your customers and competitors.
 All they need is your DOT number or motor carrier business name.